p53ud0k0d3/UrlShortener/README.md

 ## Pre-reqs

-[Virtualenv](https://virtualenv.pypa.io/en/stable/) - Install required packages in a virtual enviroment.
+[Virtualenv](https://virtualenv.pypa.io/en/stable/) - Install required packages in a virtual environment.
 Not necessary, but recommended.

 ## Installation